-The Projector View provides a centralized large-format reference for your crowd to follow along in addition to using their mobile devices.
+The Presentation View provides a centralized large-format reference for your crowd to follow along in addition to using their mobile devices.
 It is meant to be shown using a projector or on a display device like an HD television.

 Using a Laptop Computer